bhattumang7/bhattumang7/_posts/2020-09-24-Certificates-and-windows-containers.md

 FROM base AS final
 WORKDIR /app
 COPY ./out /app

-USER ContainerAdministrator # this line will make the application run under ContainerAdministrator and certificate add to Root store will work
+# below line will make the application run under ContainerAdministrator and
+# certificate add to Root store will work
+USER ContainerAdministrator

 ENTRYPOINT ["dotnet", "MyEntryPOint.dll"]
 ```